 2. Camp Bestival -25th / 26th / 27th / 28th July 2019 – Lulworth Castle, Dorset

-Camp Bestival has long been on my list of festivals to visit but it always seems to fall on an awkward weekend for us.
+Camp Bestival has long been on my list of family friendly festivals to visit but it always seems to fall on an awkward weekend for us.
 I love the idea of the annual camp theme and so much live music to introduce the children to.
 It always looks to be so full of fun and a really giddy atmosphere!

 Tickets start from £30 for weekend child ticket (aged 5 to 9) and £170 for an adult weekend ticket – but these prices will increase as the date gets nearer and the first tier tickets sell out!